jpoly1219/devblog/content/posts/how-to-use-gorilla-mux.md

 r.HandleFunc("/", homeHandler)
 ```

 We first create our mux and register an endpoint.
-In vanilla Go, we would acomplish by doing this:
+In vanilla Go, we would accomplish by doing this:

 ```go
 // using net/http